-The Juvet Landscape Hotel (landskapshotell) are designer dens that sit in total submersion of nature pure, with carpets of green lushness that tames the harshness of the magnificent wilderness beyond.
+Juvet Landscape Hotel (landskapshotell) are designer dens that sit in total submersion of nature pure.
+The striking architectural lines contrast so fabulously with the carpet of green lushness that tames the harshness of the magnificent wilderness beyond - no wonder it was the movie set for cult film, Ex-Machina.

 Here on the banks of the river Valdolla in the western fjords the Juvet Landscape (Landskapshotell) Hotel is 7 camouflaged wooden structures with their vertical timbers sitting conform with the trunks of Birch, Aspen + Pine.